mpsaltis/v35_wagoQRENCODE/README.md

 This repo uses qrencode running in a Docker Container to generate QR images, based on a string that it is given.
 This can then be saved in a location where it can be accessed within Codesys.Dynamic bitmap can be used to dynamically update the image

-1. mkdir qrencode // create qrencode dir in root
+1. create qrencode dir in root
+   '''mkdir qrencode'''
-2. cd qrencode // enter qrencode dir
+3. cd qrencode // enter qrencode dir
-3. nano DockerFile // create Dockerfile
+4. nano DockerFile // create Dockerfile

 Create a file names Dockefile with the following: